harmeling/TRASHED2022-how-to-record-lectures/README.md

 editing?

 **Solution**: of course Camtasia can also record your webcam in addition to the screen in separate tracks.
-Howevever, you would have to do some editing afterwards to show it in the corner of the final video.
-However, there is a simpler solution.
+However, you would have to do some editing afterwards to show it in the corner of the final video.
+There is a simpler solution.
 Just start a program that shows the video of the webcam in some window and position it on your screen.
 For this to work nicely, your presentation program should also run the presentation in a window.
 Preview (PDF) can do